 American Indians and Alaska Natives suffer from one of the highest rates of victimization in the country.
-Cultural differences, remote locations, and challenging jurisdictional issues make serving tribal communities complex.
+Cultural differences, remote locations, and challenging jurisdictional issues make serving Tribal communities complex.
 The Violence Against American Indian and Alaska Native Women and Men: 2010 Findings From the National Intimate Partner and Sexual Violence Survey report from the National Institute of Justice shows that 83 percent of adults in this population has experienced some form of violence in their lifetime.

 OVC and the U.S. Department of Justice have long recognized the critical need to support American Indian and Alaska Native victims of crime.

-Support Tribal Victim Services
+Support to Tribal Victim Services

 Resources for Professionals

 OVC provides publications, multimedia, and related resources to supplement the efforts of victim service providers and allied professionals to help victims.
-These resources include information about OVC tribal initiatives, partnerships with other agencies and organizations, and dynamic videos to raise awareness of culturally sensitive, victim-centered programs.
+These resources include information about OVC Tribal initiatives, partnerships with other agencies and organizations, and dynamic videos to raise awareness of culturally sensitive, victim-centered programs.